What are the weight-lifting restrictions in the workplace?

 - Assess the risk of injury from any manual handling operation that cannot be avoided

-- The environment - is the work area cramped, poorly lit, slippery or unevenly surfaced?
+- The environment: Is the work area cramped, poorly lit, slippery, or unevenly surfaced?

-While employers must consider the weight of an item being lifted or carried, the Regulations do not specify a maximum permitted weight load for manual handling tasks.
+While employers must also consider the weight of an item being lifted or carried, the regulations do not specify a maximum permitted weight load for manual handling tasks.

 Why don't the Regulations specify a maximum weight?

-Making a claim
+to start a claim